MemZ15/Vault-Ripper/README.md

 # 🧬 Kernel Cloaking & Access Interception Driver

-A Windows **kernel-mode cloaking driver** engineered for stealth, control, and forensic resilience.
-It intercepts and sanitizes access at the object level using runtime API resolution, salted-hash signature filtering, and direct metadata manipulation to selectively block or spoof visibility to protected drivers, files, threads, and processes.

-Built for AV-evasion and forensic resistance, the driver avoids static imports, hooks deep kernel internals, and resolves critical functions dynamically.
+A stealth-focused **Windows kernel-mode driver** that filters or spoofs access to protected drivers, threads, processes, and files.
+Built for evasion, forensic resilience, and deep system control — with no static imports, dynamic salted-hash resolution, and runtime object manipulation.

 ---